centreon/centreon-archived/doc/en/installation/from_VM.rst

 #.
 In **Configuration > Poller > Engine configuration**, Activate Poller-template
 #.
 In **Configuration > Poller > Broker configuration**, Activate Poller-template-module and in **Output** tab, replace IP_CENTRAL by the central IP address.

-The you can configure and add ressources on your poller.
+Then you can configure and add ressources on your poller.
 The poller is operational !